ecmwf/odc/docs/content/implementation/encoding-data.rst

             rc = encoder%free()

-Once an **Encoder** has been set up properly, data can be encoded with it.
+Once an **Encoder** describing the data has been constructed, the data can be encoded into frames.

 .. tabs::